QuantiusBenignus/voluble/README.md

 ```
 That is it, now the extension should work by speaking out-loud in human-like voice all that the computer has to say via notifications.

+**Optional:** Setting up a local LLM to summarize selected text:
+- Download [llama.cpp](https://github.com/ggml-org/llama.cpp) or a [llamafile](https://github.com/Mozilla-Ocho/llamafile) (or any other inference engine that can be run in a single-shot mode from the command line)
+- Set it up in the `voluble` script by specifying the model file in the config section and adjusting the command to run.

 ---

 ### Speech Dispatcher Integration